-Let’s learn about the weather, and why it rains with this cool rainbow cloud science experiment.
+Let’s learn about the weather, and find out why it rains with this cool rainbow rain experiment.

 Let’s dive right in.